 - Teaching assistants have the opportunity to gain a Learning Support Qualification at Level 2 or Level 3

 - All staff receive Level 2 safeguarding training

 - All staff are trained in a behaviour support and physical intervention system called Team Teach at an appropriate level

 - There is an on-going training programme for staff.
-Dependent on staff job role areas covered in the past three years have been; First Aid, Advanced First Aid, Medication Administration, Epilepsy Awareness, Diabetes Awareness training, Fire Safety training, Fire Marshall Training, Basic Food Hygiene, Manual Handling, Schizophrenia & Psychosis, Makaton Training, PECS Training, Positive Approaches to Supporting People with ASC, Equality /Diversity, Self Harm Awareness, Intro into Child & Adolescent Mental Health (Psychosis), Attachment and Trauma and solution focussed training.
+Dependent on staff job role areas covered in the past three years have been; First Aid, Advanced First Aid, Medication Administration, Epilepsy Awareness, Diabetes Awareness training, Fire Safety training, Fire Marshall Training, Basic Food Hygiene, Manual Handling, Makaton Training, PECS Training, Positive Approaches to Supporting People with ASC, Equality /Diversity, Self Harm Awareness, Intro into Child & Adolescent Mental Health (Psychosis), Attachment and Trauma and solution focussed training.

 The school team has regular staff training meetings that focus on effective teaching and learning strategies.
 We invite professionals such as Speech and Language Therapists, Educational Psychologists and Sensory Integration Specialists to these meetings.

 How will my young person be included in the activities outside the classroom including school trips?

 Educational visits are designed to enhance curricular opportunities for all of our young people.
 Educational visits are also designed to create opportunities for developing independence, communication and self-management skills, and to promote positive self-esteem.
 We have a rigorous health and safety risk assessment process which has been put in place by our parent organisation and which complies with government guidance (HASPEV) for all of our o site education and work placements.
 We also offer young people the opportunity to take part in a range of residential activities throughout their time at Underley Garden.